 First dates can be risky business.
 A Molotov cocktail of both uncertainty and promise, evaluating the potential of a relationship upon a single encounter might feel exciting or mind-boggling, depending on one’s perspective.
-We decided to let a few men weigh in on the best and worst moves they’ve encountered via meet-cute.
+We decided to let a few men weigh in on the best and worst moves they’ve encountered on a first date.

 We live in a world oversaturated with opportunities to connect with everything and everyone at any given moment.
 Suppress the urge to Instagram, text, or reach out to your network, and instead, go off-grid.

 “Live dangerously.
 Throw your phone in airplane mode.” — Tyler, 26

 “On my first date with my fiancée, I went to the bathroom halfway through our dinner.
 When I returned, my date was sitting at the table.
 Doing what?
 Well, just looking around.
 It shows confidence.
 It’s sexy.
 I told her so on the spot.” — Reid, 35